Wesley Somerville

 William Wesley Somerville (c.
-1941 – 31 July 1975) was an Ulster loyalist militant, who held the rank of lieutenant in the illegal Ulster Volunteer Force's (UVF) Mid-Ulster Brigade during the period of conflict known as "the Troubles".
-With claims that his brother (John Somerville) and Wesley were a part of the UDR Ulster Defence Regiment which was later found to be false.
+1941 – 31 July 1975) was an Ulster loyalist militant, who held the rank of lieutenant in the Ulster Volunteer Force's (UVF) Mid-Ulster Brigade during the period of conflict known as "the Troubles".
+He was also a serving member of the Ulster Defence Regiment (UDR).
 Somerville was part of the UVF unit that ambushed the Irish cabaret band The Miami Showband at Buskhill, County Down, which resulted in the deaths of three of the bandmembers.
-Somerville killed himself, along with Harris Boyle, when the bomb they had loaded onto the band's minibus exploded prematurely.
+Somerville was killed, along with Harris Boyle, when the bomb they had loaded onto the band's minibus exploded prematurely.
 His brother, John James Somerville, was one of the three convicted murderers of bandmembers Brian McCoy, Fran O'Toole and Tony Geraghty.

 He was allegedly a part of the UVF team that exploded a car bomb in Monaghan on 17 May 1974 which killed seven people.

 Ulster Volunteer Force

-William Wesley Somerville was born in about 1941 in Moygashel, County Tyrone to a Church of Ireland family with three brothers and two sisters.
-He was a textile worker by trade and was claimed to be a member of the UDR Ulster Defence Regiment which was later found to be untrue. an unrecorded date he joined the illegal Ulster loyalist paramilitary organisation, the Ulster Volunteer Force (UVF); he was a member of the Portadown unit of the UVF Mid-Ulster Brigade.
+William Wesley Somerville was born in about 1941 in Moygashel, a village in the south-east of County Tyrone, to a Church of Ireland family with three brothers and two sisters.
+He was a textile worker by trade and served as a member of the Ulster Defence Regiment (UDR).
+On an unrecorded date he joined the Ulster loyalist paramilitary organisation, the Ulster Volunteer Force (UVF); he was a member of the Portadown unit of the UVF Mid-Ulster Brigade.
 This brigade had been founded in 1972 by Billy Hanna, who appointed himself its first commander.
-Somerville was a close friend of senior UVF volunteer Robin Jackson, who assumed command of the Mid-Ulster Brigade upon the shooting death of Hanna.
+Somerville was a close friend of senior UVF member and British agent Robin Jackson, who assumed command of the Mid-Ulster Brigade upon the murder of Hanna.
 Jackson was alleged by many investigative journalists, including Joe Tiernan and Paul Larkin, of having been the man who had shot Hanna outside his home in Lurgan on 27 July 1975.
 Somerville was photographed alongside Jackson at Hanna's funeral.

-Somerville was a key player in the Glenanne gang, a loose alliance of loyalist extremists comprising the Mid-Ulster UVF and members of the security forces.
+Somerville was a key player in the Glenanne gang, a loose alliance of loyalist fanatics comprising the Mid-Ulster UVF and members of the security forces.
 This group mainly operated in the County Armagh and mid-Ulster areas.
 The Pat Finucane Centre, in collaboration with an international panel of inquiry headed by Professor Douglass Cassel (formerly of the Northwestern University School of Law), has linked the Glenanne gang to 87 sectarian killings directed against (usually upwardly mobile) Catholics.
 According to Martin Dillon, Somerville's name was on an RUC Special Branch list of paramilitary suspects.